How we calculate our ratings

 - How good is the company at handling complaints?

 - How transparent is the company?

-These four criteria are used to create our ratings for bank accounts, savings accounts, mortgages, credit cards, personal loans, car insurance, home insurance and travel insurance.
+These four criteria are used to create our ratings for bank accounts, savings accounts, mortgages, credit cards, personal loans, car insurance, home insurance, pet insurance and travel insurance.

 For our life insurance ratings, we don't look at customer happiness and trust.
 Instead, we look at: